bramcordie/bramcordie.github.io/source/_posts/Persistent-bash-history-for-ephemeral-Docker-Compose-containers.md

 ```

 I don't suggest you use the example Docker Compose config above in the `docker-compose.yml` file of an actual project.
 It makes assumptions about the presence of the ghost _bash_ history file that will probably not be true for everyone working on the project.
 Another practical solution would be to add the additional volume and/or environment variables to your local `docker-compose.override.yml` file, which should not be committed to version control.

+If you have any thoughts or ideas about this blog post that you would like to share, head on over to it's GitHub discussion: [https://github.com/bramcordie/bramcordie.github.io/discussions/1](https://github.com/bramcordie/bramcordie.github.io/discussions/1)